Virginia Harriett Kline: Career

 Kline started her career as a temporary stratigrapher in 1937, for the North Dakota Geological Survey in Grand Forks, North Dakota.
 During this time, she had the opportunity to spend most of her time in the field studying well samples, driller's logs, and fossil collections.
 Her first published work, "Stratigraphy of North Dakota" came as a result of the experience she acquired.
+This work collected data form many samples in and around North Dakota to create a geologic history of the state.
 Kline had a distinguished career working in her field of study for a number of companies in the Tri-State area of Illinois, Indiana, and Kentucky during 1940.
 These companies included Michigan Oil Exploration, Chapman Minerals Corporation and Sohio Producing Company, where she worked as the only geologist for all three during the depression.
 During this time she became familiarized with the stratigraphic characteristics of the area, and proficient in tasks relating to sample studying and well-sitting.
 In 1941 she undertook consulting work in Lansing, Michigan, while simultaneously studying for her library sciences degree, eventually working briefly as the librarian for the Civil Engineering School at the University of Michigan.
 The following year, she accepted a position at the University of Mississippi as associate professor of geology in the Department of Geology, in addition to becoming an assistant geologist within the Mississippi Geological Survey.
-This position granted her the opportunity to co-author "Geology of Clay County, Mississippi", writing the section "Clay County Fossils: Midway Foraminifera and Ostracoda".
+This position granted her the opportunity to co-author "Geology of Clay County, Mississippi", writing the section "Clay County Fossils: Midway Foraminifera and Ostracoda" which collects data form several hundred core samples throughout the Mississippi in 1942.
+This data was used to catalog the types of microfossils found in the clay; which is useful for geology because they can be used to date the clay layer where they are found allowing different layers to be correlated across long distances.

 In 1943, during World War II, Kline became assistant petroleum analyst in the Chicago Office of Petroleum Administration.
 In November 1944 she accepted a position at the Illinois State Geological Survey as an Associate Geologist in the Oil and Gas section, where she worked for fourteen years until her death in 1959, making many contributions to the knowledge of geology.
 In 1946, she became a member of the AAPG.